Sittwe: Climate

 Sittwe's climate is classified as a tropical monsoon climate (Am), according to the Köppen climate classification system.
 The city experiences a dry season from December through April, and an extraordinarily rainy wet season covering the remaining seven months.
 Sittwe sees average rainfall in excess of 1 m per month during June, July and August.
 Conditions are noticeably cooler and less humid in the months of December, January and February than during the remainder of the year.

 Demographics

 The largest ethnic group in Sittwe is the Rakhine people.
 Alongside, there are Rohingya Muslims and some Burmese from other parts of the country.

+As of 2019, the General Administration Department reported 170,355 "Bangladeshi foreigners" living in Sittwe' metro area- Sittwe Township and only 144,773 Rakhine residents in the township.
+Accordingly, 53.4% of the overall township adheres to Islam.
+There are no comparable statistics for just the city of Sittwe as the township's population nearly doubled between 2018 and 2019.

 The vast majority practises Theravada Buddhism and Islam.
 The Rohingya Muslim quarter used to be called Aung Mingala, until the Muslims were driven out by mobs during the 2012 riots in October.
 It is difficult to document the number of Rohingya who remain in the Internally Displaced Persons camps as the so-called "illegal people" were not permitted to register for the national census and the government refuses to address this minority Rohingya ethnic group by name.

 Human Rights Watch, Fortify Rights, Amnesty International and the UN Special Rapporteur have documented the spread of orchestrated anti-Muslim violence with the permission (and sometimes the direct involvement of) government and military authorities.